uvindusl/Whatsapp-for-linux/README.md

 [![unofficial-whatsapp](https://snapcraft.io/unofficial-whatsapp/badge.svg)](https://snapcraft.io/unofficial-whatsapp)

+# Currently i don't have time to manage this if there anyone who want to maintain this just send a email.

 # Unofficial WhatsApp for Ubuntu

 This repository hosts an unofficial WhatsApp desktop application specifically optimized for Ubuntu, providing a seamless messaging experience directly from your desktop.